 Apply A Fresh Coat Of Paint

-You’d be surprised what a new coat of paint can do for your home.
+When it comes to home repairs to make before selling, a fresh coat of paint might not be at the top of your priority list.
+But you’d be surprised what a new coat of paint can do for your home.
 Before you put it on the market, paint the interior.
 This will give your home a newer feel while taking care of any nicks in the walls.

 You can also use paint colors to play to a potential buyer’s psychology.
 Generally, certain colors trigger certain feelings for people.
 If they see a home that has a blue color scheme, they may think the home has a modern and calm feel to it.
 You can paint your home to reflect the mood you want your home to set.
 The right mood will attract the right buyer.